 - Customer’s Clients & Other Users; System Access.
 Customer is responsible and liable for: (a) Customer’s Clients’ and other Users’ use of the System, including without limitation unauthorized User conduct and any User conduct that would violate the AUP or the requirements of this Agreement applicable to Customer; and (b) any use of the System through Customer’s account, whether authorized or unauthorized.

 - 9. IP & FEEDBACK.

 - IP Rights in the System.
 Vendor retains all right, title, and interest in and to the System, including without limitation all software used to provide the System and all graphics, user interfaces, logos, and trademarks reproduced through the System.
-This Agreement does not grant Customer any intellectual property license or rights in or to the System or any of its components, except to the limited extent that this Agreement specifically sets forth Customer license rights to Licensed Software.
+This Agreement does not grant Customer any intellectual property license or rights, unless stated otherwise in a separate agreement specifically covering intellectual property between Vendor and Customer, in or to the System or any of its components, except to the limited extent that this Agreement specifically sets forth Customer license rights to Licensed Software.
 Customer recognizes that the System and its components are protected by copyright and other laws.